-Operate the engine(s) only when safe dispersion of exhaust gases can be monitor outside and assured. conditions to be sure that exhaust continues to be dispersed safely.
+Operate the engine(s) only when safe dispersion of exhaust gases can be assured. and monitor outside conditions to be sure that exhaust continues to be dispersed safely.

 Do not under any circumstances operate any engine while sleeping.

 Beware of exhaust gas (carbon monoxide) poisoning symptoms: